Prescription Drug Reporting (RxDC Report)

 This is an annual reporting requirement; plans and issuers will generally submit these reports in June each year, reporting information for the prior calendar year.
 The NSA required the report be provided by Dec.
 27, 2021, and by June 1 of each year thereafter.
 However, the Departments deferred enforcement of the initial reporting requirement to Dec.
 27, 2022.
 The Departments then provided a submission grace period through Jan.
 31, 2023, so long as plans and issuers made a good faith submission of 2020 and 2021 data on or before that date.

 Going forward, the annual deadline is June 1 of the calendar year immediately following the reference year.
-This means that the second RxDC report was due by June 1, 2023, covering data for 2022.
-Data for 2023 must be reported by June 1, 2024.
+This means that the RxDC report for 2023 was due by June 1, 2024.
+Data for 2024 must be reported by June 1, 2025.

 This Compliance Overview is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.
 Readers should contact legal counsel for legal advice. ©2022-2024 Zywave, Inc. All rights reserved.